apache/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/ssl-hooks.en.rst

 The Traffic Server core first evaluates the settings in the ssl_multicert.config file based on the server name.
 Then the core SNI callback executes the plugin registered SNI callback code.
-The plugin callback can access the servername by calling the openssl function SSL_get_servername().
+The plugin callback can access the servername by calling the OpenSSL function SSL_get_servername().

-Processing will continue regardless of whether the hook callback executes :c:func:`TSVConnReenable()` since the openssl implementation does not allow for pausing processing during the openssl servername callback.
+Processing will continue regardless of whether the hook callback executes :c:func:`TSVConnReenable()` since the OpenSSL implementation does not allow for pausing processing during the OpenSSL servername callback.

 TS_SSL_CERT_HOOK
 ----------------